ivandotv/dumba/README.md

 ) => boolean | Promise<boolean>
 ```

-Also note that you can accces the complete form via `field.form` or `dependency.form`
+Also, note that you can access the complete form via `field.form` or `dependency.form`

 example function that checks if value is email: